- The threat

 - ensure that the nests are OPM nests.
 Many other, harmless caterpillars build silken webbing nests in trees and shrubs, but OPM nests:

-- are usually roughly semi-spherical or teardrop-like in shape before they begin to collapse;
+- are usually roughly semi-spherical, teardrop-like in shape before they begin to collapse, when they can become bag-like;

 - occur almost exclusively on oak trees;